Skip to content

 System-Level Invariance

-New invariants arise from composition and must be:
+New invariants arise from composition and must be explicitly defined, provable in Lean, and independent of domain semantics.

 Lean as Authority